modenaxe/awesome-biomechanics/README.md

 * [MOKKA](https://biomechanical-toolkit.github.io/mokka/): GUI built on BTK functionalities.
 Allows visualisation of c3d contents and basic processing, such as filtering and event detection.
 Great open source alternative to Vicon Nexus for these functionalities.

-* **BiomechZoo** by Philippe C Dixon: biomechZoo is a user-customizable toolbox for the analysis of biomechanical data within the MatLab programming environment.
+* **BiomechZoo** by Philippe C Dixon.
+BiomechZoo is a user-customizable toolbox for the analysis of biomechanical data within the MatLab programming environment.
 Please take a look at the Wiki for setup information and user instructions.
 :computer: [website](https://www.biomechzoo.com)
 :floppy_disk: [source](https://github.com/PhilD001/biomechZoo)